 In 2017 after a series of life changing events, including being robbed, the birth of her daughter, and a long trial Kanata started to look at the way the court system impacted families.
 She saw the harm that the family court system caused both financially and to families future success in parenting in a separated fashion.
 Rather than encouraging clients to continue to fight in the system, she strives to assist families in navigating the legal aspects of their divorce and separation in an amicable and dignified fashion.

-I build partnerships with my clients, combining your expertise on your family, with my expertise in family law, negotiation and mediation.
-We tailor solutions to suit your needs including mediation, collaborative family law, negotiation, or litigation.
+She would rather build partnerships with my clients to combine your expertise on your family, with my expertise in family law, negotiation and mediation.
+Kanata is skilled at finding solutions to suit your needs including mediation, collaborative family law, negotiation, or litigation.